Adaptogenic Herbs of Ayurveda

 As noted on Healthline, new research is looking at how these wonder-herbs may be helpful in supporting a wide spectrum of our health, including the respiratory system and the heart.6

-Another important aspect of adaptogens, as their name connotes, is their ability to adjust to a body’s needs, bringing the body back into balance “no matter what the direction of imbalance."7 Ashwagandha is a great example of this phenomenon as it has the ability to both increase energy and vitality while also helping calm the mind and induce sleep.8
+Another important aspect of adaptogens, as their name connotes, is their ability to adjust to a body's needs, bringing the body back into balance “no matter what the direction of imbalance."7 Ashwagandha is a great example of this phenomenon as it has the ability to both support healthy energy and vitality while also soothing the mind and helping to maintain restful sleep.8

 the leaf of the guduchi plant, good for adaptogenic support